JackArche0/pose-check-app/README.md

 # Pose Check Tool

 This is a Streamlit app to analyze pose structure in anime-style illustrations.
 It uses MediaPipe to detect human keypoints and marks anatomically incorrect poses with red highlights.
+Detected issues are also listed as text feedback.

 ## Run locally